About Co. Armagh

 The rest of the county has much to offer for visitors of all interests.
 The National Trust properties of Ardress House, the Argory and Derrymore House are fine country estates worth exploring.

 Gosford Forest Park outside Markethill has rare breeds of livestock, a deer park, a walled garden and arboretum.
-Further south is the Slieve Gullion Forest Park which offers a scenic drive around the lower slopes of Slieve Gullion, the highest point in the county at 573 metres.
+Further south is Slieve Gullion Forest Park which offers a scenic drive around the lower slopes of Slieve Gullion, the highest point in the county at 573 metres/1879 feet.
 The more adventurous can attempt the trail to the top of the mountain, which plays a prominent role in the mythology of the area with its links to the legendary Cúchulainn, ancient defender of Ulster, and the giant Finn MacCool.
-Climbers will be rewarded for their efforts with breathtaking views over the Mourne and Cooley Mountain ranges, Carlingford Lough and as far afield as Dublin Bay.
+Climbers will be rewarded for their efforts with breathtaking views over the Mourne and Cooley Mountain ranges, Carlingford Lough and as far afield as Dublin Bay (on a clear day!).